rayference/pinttrs/docs/rst/dev.rst

       Feel free to add more options to the command if relevant.
    4. Bump the version number to the next relevant value.

-.. dropdown:: ... publish the package to PyPI
+.. admonition:: ... publish the package to PyPI

    1. Checkout the commit corresponding to the source you want to package.
    2. [Optional] If you want your build directories to be clean, then execute: